EvalNet: A Practical Toolchain for Generation and Analysis of Extreme-Scale Interconnects: CONCLUSION

-\section{Conclusion}
+\section{CONCLUSION}

+We introduce EvalNet, the first toolchain that enables comprehensive generation and in-depth analysis of extreme-scale interconnection networks, with a strong focus on path diversity as a core enabler of performance and scalability.
+EvalNet integrates topology generation, fine-grained path diversity analysis, performance modeling, and cost evaluation into a unified and extensible framework.
+Using EvalNet, we conduct the widest comparative study to date across 25 network topologies, revealing how shortest- and non-shortest-path diversity relate to key performance and deployment metrics such as latency, throughput, cost, and power.
+Our analysis shows that the ability to exploit non-minimal multipathing is essential for maintaining high throughput in low-diameter, scalable networks.
+EvalNet interfaces seamlessly with established simulators and serves as a practical and versatile tool for guiding future innovations in large-scale network design in data centers and supercomputers.

-The growing network sizes go in tandem with the increasing size and complexity of distributed workloads and underlying routing and switching schemes.
+\if 0 The growing network sizes go in tandem with the increasing size and complexity of distributed workloads and underlying routing and switching schemes.
 The effective design and analysis of such networks and protocols requires simulation.
-Unfortunately, today's simulators do not scale to the sizes of interconnects in large data centers and HPC clusters.

-In this work, we investigate how to run packet-level simulators of such largest networks on a simple commodity PC laptop.
-For this, we analyze the scalability of existing simulators, investigate the feasibility of our goal, introduce modifications to the popular OMNeT++ and htsim tools, discuss methodological tradeoffs that must be taken, and illustrate example simulations of 10k, 100k, and 1M servers on htsim, focusing on the popular topologies such as fat trees and modern designs such as Slim Fly.
-Our work will facilitate research into modern networking.
+Unfortunately, today's simulators do not scale to the sizes of interconnects in large data centers and HPC systems.
+In this work, we investigate how to run packet-level simulators of such large networks on a simple low-cost PC laptop.
+For this, we analyze the scalability of existing simulators, investigate the feasibility of our goal, discuss methodological tradeoffs that must be taken, and le simulations of 10k, 100k, and 1M servers on htsim, focusing on the popular topologies such as fat trees and modern designs such as Slim Fly.